 A logo can be categorised into ten available types.
 These are –

 - Wordmark: Simple font-based logo, like that of Coca-Cola.

 - Logotype: A simple font-based logo but with symbolism within text design, like an arrow within the FedEx logo.

 - Lettermark: A logo made up of only initials of the brands having big brand names, like HBO for example.

-- Abstract Mark: Graphic based logos but which are made up of abstract or unrecognizable images, like that of Pepsi, Adidas, etc.
+- Abstract Mark: Graphic-based logos which are made up of abstract or unrecognisable images, like that of Pepsi, Adidas, etc.

 - Mascots: Pictorial logos having an illustrated character, like Colonel Sanders of KFC.